balqui/yacaree/README.md

 on Windows anymore, as these days I do not have access to such a box.

+Scientific details in

+José L. Balcázar:
+Formal and computational properties of the confidence boost of association rules.
+ACM Trans.
+Knowl.
+Discov.
+Data 7(4): 19:1-19:41 (2013)
+(please cite that work if you want to acknowledge usefulness of this software).

 Keep reading for further info.

 Based on SourceForge's revision 65 (probably its last).